noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam.md

           "arn:aws:iam:account-id:user/MyName" // or this specific user in account-id ]
       },
-      "Action": "dynamodb:PutItem", // can do this action "Resource": "arn:aws:dynamodb:us-west-2:###:table/test", // on this resource
+      "Action": ["dynamodb:PutItem"], // can do these actions "Resource": ["arn:aws:dynamodb:us-west-2:###:table/test"], // on these resources
       "Condition": {
         // if these conditions are met
         "StringEquals": {